Remi-Gau/eCobidas/README.md

 2. the [NIDM results](http://nidm.nidash.org/specs/nidm-results_130.html) of any mass-univariate analysis performed for this study.

 In a similar way, data processed with some standardized pipelines (e.g fMRIprep) could facilitate filling in the checklist: ticking the box corresponding to that pipeline would automatically populate all the relevant fields.

+### Requirements

+The implementation of this project should remain flexible enough to:
+- accommodate the inclusion of new items in the checklist as new neuroimaging methods mature (e.g new multivariate analysis, high-resolution fMRI...),
+- easily fork the project and convert it to create a checklist-website for a different field.

 ## Further developments (long term goals)